Key Points:

 24. Yorkshire Terrier

 Yorkshire Terriers, affectionately known as Yorkies, are known as one of the best hypoallergenic dog breeds for allergy sufferers.
-While their fine, glossy coats may seem like they’d require extensive care, Yorkies are low shedders, needing only regular grooming to look their best.
+While their fine, glossy coats may look like they’d require extensive care, Yorkies are low shedders and only need regular grooming to look their best.

 Despite their small size, Yorkies often possess big personalities and behave as if they are unaware of their petite stature.
-These lively little dogs offer endless companionship and joy — without the sneezing.
+These lively little dogs offer endless companionship and joy, with no sneezing required.

 25. Xoloitzcuintli